-Marvel’s Spider-Man: Miles Morales (£48)
+Marvel’s Spider-Man: Miles Morales

 This festive-themed mini-sequel to 2018’s excellent Spider-Man game sees you suit up as the new webhead in town, Miles Morales.
 With Pete off on his jollies, it’s up to Miles to keep an eye on New York, and it predictably doesn’t take long for things to get out of hand.
 Miles Morales is just as fantastically fun to play as the previous game, and looks incredible on the PS5, whether you’re playing on the default 30fps “fidelity mode” with ray tracing and advanced lighting effects, or the 60fps “performance mode”.
 We recommend at least trying the latter for super smooth swinging.
 Buy it here from Game

 Nice new pad you got there.
 It’d be a shame if you launched it out of the nearest open window in a fit of frothing rage, wouldn’t it?
 That’s always a risk when playing a Souls game, famed for their hardcore difficulty and punishing approach to progress.
 They’re also, according to many, some of the greatest and most rewarding video games of all time, and Demon’s Souls is the one that started it all, remade from the ground-up for the PS5.
 It looks so good on Sony’s new console that you might not even mind being forced to fight the same boss 10 times before working out how to emerge victorious.
 Buy it here from Game

-Sackboy: A Big Adventure (£55)
+Sackboy: A Big Adventure (£60)

 The star of LittleBigPlanet series now has a 3D platformer to call his own, and what a good one it is.
 Our fancy dress-loving hessian hero’s quest to free the Sackfolk from the wicked Vex takes him to numerous handmade worlds, all of them looking splendid in shiny 4K, and while there’s nothing particularly original in here, it’s never less than enjoyable.
 Plus, without spoiling anything, A Big Adventure‘s use of licensed music makes for some of most grin-inducing gaming moments we’ve had all year.
 The fact it can all be played in co-op is the icing on the cake.
 Buy it here from Game

-Assassin’s Creed Valhalla (£52)
+Assassin’s Creed Valhalla

 Ubisoft’s viking epic is a cross-generation multiplatform game, but it’s best played in glorious 60fps on the new hardware.
 If you’ve played any of the recent Assassin’s Creed entries you’ll have a pretty good idea of what to expect here.
 The game, which largely takes in a Dark Ages England, is staggeringly enormous in both size and scope, and given that you’re controlling a heavily armoured and not remotely subtle viking warrior, it probably represents the furthest the series has moved away from its stealthy roots.
 But we’ve already lost tens of hours to Eivor’s adventure, and don’t plan on stopping soon.
 Buy it here from Game

 PlayStation Plus Collection

-3) Add some accessories
+4) Get some accessories

 Pulse 3D Wireless headset (£90)

-SteelSeries Arctis 7P (£160)
+SteelSeries Arctis Nova 7P (£170)

 DualSense charging Station (£25)